freewind-demos/typescript-async-await-error-stack-with-trace-clarify-demo/README.md

 Async/await function doesn't provide good stack trace (missing middle calls), but we can use `trace` and `clarify` to make it better.

+- `trace`: gathering stacks from different context
+- `clarify`: find function name and fill in the stack messages, e.g. `functionTwo`

 ```
 npm install
 npm run async-await-demo1